simplicitesoftware/docs/content/CTG_40_platform/CTG_50_userinterface/CTG_30_externalobjects/LSN_10_basic/basic.md

 ## What is an External Objects ?

-It is an object that allows for customized interactions and behaviours within Simplicité.
+It is an object that allows for customized interactions and behaviors within Simplicité.
 They are objects that you will implement to serve specific needs.

 In such objects you will be able to interact with Simplicité by using the [Ajax Library](https://platform.simplicite.io/6.2/jsdoc/index.html) to properly interact with the native part of your solution.